 Really, look at the chart closely.
 These are blood glucose readings of the typical diabetic who follows the ADA’s high carb, grain based meal plan.

 Soaring highs and crashing lows.
-My blood sugars closely resemble the readings of the “No Diabetes” line.
+My blood sugars levels are BETTER than readings of the “No Diabetes” line.

 That should be the GOAL of all diabetics.